 How Can You Help?

 Many of us are short on financial resources, but there are many different ways to help.
 One major way is to spread the word.
 Help people understand the great work Diabetes Scholars is doing, and encourage them to spread the word.
-The more people that know about the foundation, the more help they will receive.
+The more people who know about the foundation, the more help they will receive.

 Find auction items!
 Last year the foundation ran a fundraising auction just before the Friends for Life conference, and it was a great success.
 But it was hard to find auction items.
 Mary said she sent out over 600 e-mail messages and requests for items, and she received donations from a very small number of those.
 So keep your eyes peeled for donation items or services that Mary and the foundation might be able to use.